pingcap/docs/quick-start-with-htap.md

 ---
-title: Quick start with TiDB HTAP
+title: Quick Start with TiDB HTAP
 summary: Learn how to quickly get started with the TiDB HTAP.
 ---

-# Quick start with TiDB HTAP
+# Quick Start with TiDB HTAP

 This guide walks you through the quickest way to get started with TiDB's one-stop solution of Hybrid Transactional and Analytical Processing (HTAP).